Home Treadmills What’s The Best Cheap Treadmill You Can Buy For £200, £300 and...

 • Hill climbing goodness… or not – The incline on your treadmill can have a huge impact on how hard it makes you work.
 Running on a ‘flat’ treadmill is definitely too easy for anyone who’s jogged a few miles in their time.
 The super-budget machines likely won’t have auto-incline but it’s something we’re looking for on all machines, where possible.

 How we test and rank products.
-We like to think our methodology for evaluating and ranking products is one of the best in the industry and is spearheaded by our team of fitness experts who boast extensive experience in using and reviewing gym equipment.
-Our approach to identifying the top products in a specific category, such as 'Cheap Treadmills', begins with establishing key performance indicators like Running Track Size, Motor power, and Budget Price.
+We like to think our methodology for evaluating and ranking products is one of the best in the industry.
+Our approach to identifying the top products in a specific category such as 'Cheap Treadmills' begins with establishing key performance indicators like Running Track Size, Motor power, and Budget Price.
 We then meticulously compile our product roundup, focusing on how each item aligns with the user's needs.
-To ensure absolute impartiality, our final rankings are determined by an advanced AI algorithm that objectively analyzes the data collected during our testing phase.
-We trust that you will find this roundup insightful and valuable.
+To ensure absolute impartiality, our final rankings are determined by an AI algorithm that objectively analyzes the data collected during our testing phase.
+We trust that you will find this roundup insightful and valuable!

 Top Pick